-These are the top 10 absolute best dorm room products that I really recommend.
-The products that are so good I made sure all my friends in the grades below me had when they went to college and the things I have used even after moving out of dorm rooms.
+These are the top 10 absolute best dorm room products that I highly, highly recommend.
+These are the products that are so good I made sure all my friends in the grades below me had when they went to college and the things I have used even after moving out of dorm rooms.

 There are some things I've included in this post that are "wants" but the next 10 things are the things that I think you NEED.
 Or at least I needed them ;).

 Having a mattress pad is CRUCIAL in college.
-Actually, it's my number #1 product purchased off my website and I couldn't agree more.
+Actually, it's the number #1 product purchased off my Amazon Storefront and I couldn't agree more.

 The mattress pad above is what I used my first two years of college and then passed down to my sister when she went to college.
-It is GOOD and truthfully, made my bed even more comfy than my mattress at home.
+It is GOOD and truthfully, made my bed even comfier than my mattress at home.